wilbowma/makepkg-tidy-bleachbit/README.md

 ## Usage

-Add one or more of the following to the `OPTIONS` array used by `makepkg`.
+Add one or more of the following to the `OPTIONS` array used by `makepkg`, before `emptydirs` to ensure `emptydirs` can do its job if `bleachbit` leaves anything empty.
 This can be done on a per-`PKGBUILD` basis, or in `/etc/makepkg.conf`.

 - `bleachbit`: removed unused locales.